The role of the local governing body

 Craig

-Craig Bird , Vice Chair, Local Parent Governor
+Craig Bird , Vice Chair, Parent Governor

 I have worked in and around Young People for the last 20 years or so as a School Chaplain / Hub Leader / Youth Director.
 Having moved to Atherstone in 2015, my wife (and our 3 children) love this town and its people and want to make a real difference.
 Together we run a local charity called Restore Collective which enables people to thrive.